Dental day surgery under general anaesthetic

 - do not bring large bags or suitcases

-Do not smoke for at least 24 hours before your surgery.
-Smoking slows down your recovery after surgery.
+Do not smoke for at least 24 hours before your dental surgery.
+Smoking makes your recovery after surgery slower.

 If you would like help to stop smoking, please tell the dental team.
 The hospital has a no smoking policy and smoking is not allowed on our premises.

 Please bring all your medicines to the hospital with you.
-This includes prescription medicines, inhalers, and any medicines you buy from a pharmacy or shop (including alternative medicines, such as herbal remedies).
+This includes prescription medicines, inhalers and any medicines that you buy from a pharmacy or shop (including alternative medicines, such as herbal remedies).

 Take your usual medicines with a small sip of water on the day of your surgery, unless your doctor or nurse tells you otherwise.